-MATH 2183, Discrete Structures, is already required for the B.S.E.
-Mathematics degree; however, there is significant variability in terms of which semester students elect to take the course.
-The course is not a prerequisite for other courses in the curriculum.
-It is also quite rigorous and somewhat abstract, so students tend to put it off.
-The department voted to strongly encourage students to take the course early in academic advising sessions.
-Making the course a formal prerequisite for courses that involve proof writing or are mathematically abstract (e.g., MATH 3303, Modern Algebra I; MATH 3343, College Geometry; MATH 3243, Linear Algebra;

-MATH 4553, Advanced Calculus I; and STAT 4453, Probability and Statistics I) was considered but the decision was postponed until the ripple effect on course rotation and faculty coverage can be determined.
+The department voted to add the course MATH 2183, Discrete Structures, to the major requirements for the B.S.
+Mathematics degree and to strongly encourage students to take the course early in academic advising sessions.
+This course introduces mathematical abstraction and proof writing.
+Making the course a formal prerequisite for courses that involve proof writing or are mathematically abstract (e.g., MATH 3303, Modern Algebra I; MATH 3343, College Geometry; MATH 3243, Linear Algebra; MATH 4553, Advanced Calculus I; and STAT 4453, Probability and Statistics I) was considered but the decision was postponed until the ripple effect on course rotation and faculty coverage can be determined.